ropensci/roweb3/content/r-universe/_index.md

 * **Publish**: R-universe is an open platform for running personal cran-like package repositories to make your work visible and accessible to a big audience, with or without CRAN.

 * **Develop**: R-universe provides a zero config development environment for continuous integration (identify upcoming breakage before the release), experimental R features, new platforms such as WebAssembly, etc.

+R-universe is financially supported by the [R Consortium](https://r-consortium.org/) as a [top-level project](https://ropensci.org/blog/2024/12/03/r-universe-r-consortium-tlp/).

+R-universe previously received funding by the [Moore Foundation](https://ropensci.org/blog/2019/11/06/scientific-package-ecosystem/) and [Google Season of Docs](https://ropensci.org/blog/2024/04/12/gsod-announcement/).